 The e-tron is a conventionally-styled Audi SUV, elegantly but squarely proportioned, with the familiar large, hexagonal single-frame Audi grille up front, and a light strip running across its tail.

-Closer inspection unveils a few visual EV clues: most obviously the e-tron branding (with additional decals on the test car, just to make the point), the recharge port just forward of the driver’s door, a lack of air intakes associated with the front grille, and the absence of CO-emitting exhaust pipe.
+Closer inspection unveils a few visual EV clues: most obviously the e-tron branding (with additional decals on the test car, just to make the point), the recharge port just forward of the driver’s door, a lack of air intakes associated with the front grille, and the absence of CO2 -emitting exhaust pipe.

 There are various other ways to lift the look, ranging from the optional 21-inch alloys and 265/45 tyres fitted to the test car to the radical rear-view camera system described above.